-By filling KYC Form on the Contributor Manual or In case of large number of contributors, this can be done by filling out the Excel Sheet provided by the Fund.
+Filling KYC Form on the Contributor Manual or In case of numerous contributors, this can be done by filling out the Excel Sheet provided by the Fund.

 - How to view the total number of contributors in your organization?

-> Only details of verified contributors can be seen for which go to Reports> Employee list.
+> Only details of verified contributors can be seen which go to Reports> Employee list.